Boxer movement: Conflict

+On 7 September 1901, the Boxer Protocol was signed.
+It required punishment of Qing officials who had worked with the Boxers, an indemnity paid by China, destruction of the Dagu Forts, and a two-year ban on China importing arms.

 In popular culture

 The Boxer Rebellion is depicted in the film 55 Days at Peking, by Nicholas Ray (1963).
 The Boxer Rebellion is graphically depicted in the Shaw Brothers production of Boxer Rebellion, a 1976 film directed by Chang Cheh.
 This film was distributed in the United States as The Bloody Avengers by World Northal Corporation in 1980.
 The Boxers are also featured in the films Legendary Weapons of China (1981) and Shanghai Knights (2003).
 The Red Lanterns, an all-female group affiliated to the Boxers, are depicted in the film Once Upon a Time in China IV (1993).
 The Netflix series The Brothers Sun (2024) uses their name and parts of their ideology in its plot for a major protagonist group.

 The Boxers are portrayed in Boxers and Saints, a comic series by Gene Luen Yang.
 The main character of Boxers, Lee Bao, becomes a leader of the Boxer Rebellion.